Trusted by 100,000+ organizations globally

 For effective access control in healthcare environments, leaders must design systems with the unique needs of their facility in mind.
 Consider the following tips and best practices:

-• Multiple credential types — Hospital access control systems may use different types of credentials to secure various locations.
-Low-risk areas may be locked behind simple keypad readers, while high-risk areas like data rooms and medication stores can be secured behind advanced credentials like biometric facial recognition or retina scans.
+Multiple credential types: Hospital access control systems may use different types of credentials to secure various locations.
+Low-risk areas may be locked behind simple keypad readers, while high-risk areas like data rooms and medication stores can be secured behind advanced credentials like biometric access control or retina scans.

-• Time-based visitor access — Visitor access is an important part of access control for hospitals.
-Creating and issuing temporary credentials can be achieved using mobile credentials and visitor management software.
+Time-based visitor access: Visitor access is an important part of access control for hospitals.
+Creating and issuing temporary credentials can be achieved using smartphone access control and visitor management software.
 Visitors can book appointments using an online form and have time-based credentials sent straight to their smartphones.

 Healthcare access control systems must be designed with versatility in mind.
 Security teams will need to assign role-based permissions to limit access based on the needs of individual users.